pbinkley/microcopying_1940/index.markdown

 the time the Wilson Index began.</p>

 <p>I am especially interested in the small library for
-people who are not engaged in publication so much as in planning <span style="page" id="page257">[p.257]</span> action, and the smaller library which is trying to do the immense job is limited only by the entire earth, provided time and a very limited expenditure of money for correspondence and purchase of films of single items is available.</p>
+people who are not engaged in publication so much as in planning <span class="page" id="page257">[p.257]</span> action, and the smaller library which is trying to do the immense job is limited only by the entire earth, provided time and a very limited expenditure of money for correspondence and purchase of films of single items is available.</p>